doubleopen-project/doubleopen-publications/publication.md

 #### Main License
 [Apache-2.0](https://www.apache.org/licenses/LICENSE-2.0)
 #### Summary
-Verifies free and open source software license compliance by checking source code and dependencies. it works by analyzing the source code for dependencies, downloading the source code of the dependencies, scanning all source code for license information, and summarizing the results.
+Verifies free and open source software license compliance by checking source code and dependencies.
+It works by analyzing the source code for dependencies, downloading the source code of the dependencies, scanning all source code for license information, and summarizing the results.
 The different tools that make up ORT are designed as libraries (for programmatic use) with a minimal command line interface (for scripted use).
 Currently the report formats are Excel sheet, NOTICE file, static HTML and Web App.

 ### license-compatibility-checker
 #### Website